markvu2607/niner-web-legacy/README.md

   - Example for description:
     - `- Do somethings`
     - `- Fixes: #123`
-  - Add more infomation in right side.
+  - Add more information in right side.

 - Merging: